 A career working for MI5 is like no other.
 If you are a graduate seeking opportunities after graduation then perhaps a career in the UK’s domestic counterintelligence and security agency is for you!

 Serving her Majesty the Queen, a career after graduation for MI5 is rewarding, unique and a little different to a graduate program at EY.
 Why?
 Well the variety at MI5 is unlike anywhere else and the employees have significant autonomy to manage their own careers.
-Also, working for the same organisation as 007 is kinda cool.
+Also, working for the same organisation as 007 does kinda look cool.